Joseph Desanat

 Joseph Desanat (1796 – 1873) was a French Provençal poet and journal editor.

 Early life

 Joseph Desanat was born in 1796 in Tarascon.

 Career

 Desanat was first a courtier.
 He then moved to Marseille, where he made charcuterie.

 Frontpage of Lou Bouil-Abaïsso on 14 April 1845.

 In 1841, Desanat founded Lou Bouil-Abaïsso, a literary journal of Provençal poetry published in Marseille.
 The journal ran from 1841 to 1842, and from 1844 to 1846.
 Desanat encouraged his friend Jean-Baptiste Gaut to submit poems, leading to a career as a poet and an advocacy of the Félibrige movement.

-A prolific Provençal poet himself, Desanat's use of the language is remarkable as it predates Frédéric Mistral's spelling rules.
+A Provençal poet himself, Desanat's use of the language is remarkable as it predates Frédéric Mistral's spelling rules.